Home

 Drive Time 17 hours

-Fuel stops; Katherine, Timber Creek, Kunanurra, Halls Creek, Fitzroy Crossing, Derby, Broome
+Fuel stops; Katherine, Victoria River, Timber Creek, Kunanurra, Halls Creek, Fitzroy Crossing, Derby, Broome

 This section traverses some very remote country with long stretches between fuel stops but is still good quality sealed road.
 It is more prone to flooding in the wet season, so check local conditions if you have any doubt.